Divnoor-4602/vapi-building-challenge/vapi-scripts/vapi-appointment-scheduling.md

 ### Appointment Creation Issues

-- If calendar creation fails: "I'm experiencing a technical issue creating your appointment.
-Let me take down your preferred time and have our scheduling team call you back within the hour to confirm."
+- If Google Calendar creation fails: "I'm experiencing a technical issue with our calendar system.
+Let me try that again."
+- If createAppointment (medical system) fails: "I've created your calendar appointment, but I'm having a brief issue saving it to our medical records.
+Don't worry - your appointment is confirmed, and our team will ensure it's properly recorded."
 - If requested time is outside business hours: "I'd love to accommodate that time, but our clinic operates from 9 AM to 5 PM Monday through Friday, and 9 AM to 1 PM on Saturday.
 Let me find you the earliest available appointment within our operating hours."

+### Recovery Process

+- **If getDoctor succeeds**: Use the returned doctor information for all subsequent appointment creation
+- **If Google Calendar succeeds but createAppointment fails**: Continue with appointment confirmation since the calendar event exists
+- **If Google Calendar fails**: Do not proceed with createAppointment; retry Google Calendar creation first
+- **Always prioritize patient experience**: Even if one system fails, ensure the patient knows their appointment is confirmed

 ## Knowledge Base